The Ultimate Guide to Phone Screens

 You’re one step closer to discovering your ultimate candidate.
 To help you get the most out of your initial screening calls, we’ve put together some helpful guidelines to keep it productive, meaningful and fun.

-Light agenda: “I checked out your LinkedIn and it looks like you’ve worked on some great projects with pretty broad industry exposure.
-I thought it’d be good to learn a bit more about you and your experience, and then I will share a bit about myself and the work we do at [your company]”.
+- “I checked out your LinkedIn and it looks like you’ve worked on some great projects with pretty broad industry exposure.
+I thought it’d be good to learn more about you and your experience, and I can also share a bit about myself and the work that we do at [company].”

 Don’t forget to consider culture add vs. culture fit.
 Stay curious and have these up your sleeve:

 Project focus:“[Company X] sounds like an interesting company to work for, what kinds of projects were you on?”

 Tech focus:“Working with [Company X] would have been super cool.
 How did you find it?
 What key technologies did you use?”

 Skills focus: “The role we’re currently trying to fill has a particular focus on [X skill].
 What’s your exposure to this and is this something you’d like to do more of in the future?”